 After centuries of soul-loss Gwyn re-opened those doors and challenged me to ride with him through the war-torn centuries to recover his forgotten mythos.
 This book is a record of my journey.

-Digital copies are available from Gods & Radicals for $6 HERE.
+Digital copies from the Ritona imprint of Gods & Radicals Press $6 HERE.